-(10) Tax Status
+(9) Tax Status

 The Internal Revenue Service (IRS) has determined and informed Oxy, by a letter dated September 25, 2013, that the Plan and related trust are designed in accordance with applicable sections of the IRC.
-Although the Plan has been amended since receiving the determination letter, the Committees, using their judgment and the advice of their advisors, believe that the Plan is currently designed and operating in a manner that preserves its tax-qualified status
+Although the Plan has been amended since receiving the determination letter, the Committees, using their judgment and the advice of their advisors, believe that the Plan is currently designed and operating in a manner that preserves its tax-qualified status.

 U.S. GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 The Plan is subject to routine audits by the IRS; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes the Plan is no longer subject to income tax examinations for years prior to 2014.

-(11) Risks and Uncertainties
+(10) Risks and Uncertainties